dnalencastre/diatomite/README.md

 Use at own risk.

 Major known issues.
-API server relies on Bottles' internal web server, which is not meant for production, and may not allow more than one concurrent connection.
+- API server relies on Bottles' internal web server, which is not meant for production, and may not allow more than one concurrent connection.
-Message passing serialization is a bit awkward.
+- Message passing serialization is a bit awkward.
+- Listeners may be tuned outside of a radio receiver's range.

 Next steps:
 1. Create test scripts, with as close to full code coverage as possible.t